HOME-OFFICE-IMPROVEMENTS-LTD/deepseek-code-companion/README.md

 ### Installation
 1. Install the extension from the VS Code Marketplace
-2. Get your API key from [DeepSeek Platform](https://platform.deepseek.com/)
+2. Get your DeepSeek API key from [DeepSeek Platform](https://platform.deepseek.com/)
+3. (Optional) Get your OpenRouter API key from [OpenRouter](https://openrouter.ai/) for access to 100+ models
-3. Configure your API key in VS Code settings
+4. Configure your API keys in VS Code settings

 ### Configuration
 1. Open VS Code Settings (`Ctrl+,` or `Cmd+,`)
-2. Search for "DeepSeek"
+2. Search for "DeepSeek Code Companion"
-3. Enter your API key in `deepSeek.apiKey`
+3. Configure the following settings:
+   - **DeepSeek API Key**: Your DeepSeek API key (required)
+   - **OpenRouter API Key**: Your OpenRouter API key (optional, for multi-model access)
+   - **Default Model**: Choose your preferred model (default: `deepseek-chat`)
+   - **Daily Cost Limit**: Set spending limit to prevent overage (default: $5.00)
+   - **Auto Switch to DeepSeek**: Auto-switch to DeepSeek for code queries (default: true)
+   - **Show Cost in Chat**: Display usage costs in chat interface (default: true)

 ### Usage
 1. Click the DeepSeek icon in the Activity Bar
+2. Select your preferred AI model from the dropdown
-2. Start chatting with AI in the sidebar
+3. Start chatting with AI in the sidebar
+4. Monitor your daily usage and costs in real-time
-3. Ask questions like:
+5. Ask questions like:
    - "Show me the file structure"
    - "How many TypeScript files are in this project?"
    - "Generate a React component"
    - "Refactor this function"
+   - "Hi" (for workspace-aware greeting)

 ## 🎯 Supported Queries